 "Yes, I'm sure."
 Ichabod didn't meet Katrina's concerned gaze.
 His heart was pounding and he felt like he was going to be sick.
-"I don't need to be dragging you into something that you don't need to be dragged into, anyway.
-It's my problem, I'll clean it up."
+"I don't need to be dragging you into my personal affairs."

 "All right."
 She patted his shoulder.
 "If you need anything, I'll be here by the road."

 "Much appreciated."
 Ichabod inhaled shakily and dried his palms on his trousers.
-He could not, for the life of him, stop sweating.
+For the life of him, he could not stop sweating.

 "Are you sure you can do this?
-You're pale as a ghost."
+You're white as a sheet."

 "Yes, Katrina, I'm sure.
 I'll be fine."
 He gave her a weak smile.